geopython/pygeometa/README.md

 ## Overview

 pygeometa is a Python package to generate metadata for geospatial datasets.
+Metadata content is managed by pygeometa in simple Metadata Control Files (MCF) which consist of 'parameter = value' pairs. pygeometa generates metadata records from MCF files based on the schema specified by the user, such as ISO-19139. pygeometa supports nesting MCF files, which reduces duplication of metadata content common to multiple records and ease maintenance.

 ## Features